Somewhere around 2003, I have decided to share

 that pretty much every person knows of.
 My intention with this site

-has been made, not going by color variation of one and the same casting,
+has been made in small scale, not going by color variation of one and the same casting,

 but going by the number of different casting done by many different